jundalisay/sp/content/en/research/schumpeter/capitalism/chapter-02.md

 seventeenth and eighteenth centuries was just a shed that a man was able to put up by the work of his hands, and required only the simplest equipment to work it.
-In such cases the manual work of the prospective capitalist plus a quite small fund of savings was all that was needed— and brains, of course.
+In such cases the manual work of the prospective capitalist plus a quite small fund of savings was all that was needed— and brains, of course. -->
-Marx the Sociologist 17

 as definite as we might wish.
 Force—robbery—subjugation of the masses facilitating their spoliation and the results of the pillage in turn facilitating subjugation—this was all right of course and admirably tallied with ideas